top of page

 Stanford's Rosenkranz Global Health Policy Research Symposium

-PSE, J-PAL, CEPREMAP and DIAL Seminar in Development Economics
+PSE Seminar in Development Economics

 Senior Research Economist